-8 Cool Basement Bars in Metro Phoenix
+9 Cool Basement Bars in Greater Phoenix

 235 North Country Club Drive, Mesa

 Visiting Sun Devil Liquors & Cellar Pub is like an adventure.
 Enter the massive Mesa liquor store packed with colorful bottles and keep going till you see the neon sign directing you to the Cellar Pub.
-The basement is loaded with wine bottles, but at the cozy bar or one of the many tables, feel free to order some beer or a cocktail.
+The basement is loaded with wine bottles, but at the cozy bar or one of the many tables, feel free to order some beer or carry over a glass of wine.
 Little known fact: This place is a sister store to Tempe’s famous Jerry’s Liquors (you’ve seen the sign).

 The Ostrich

-Note: Editor's note: This story was originally published on June 21, 2019.
-It was updated on August 3, 2019.